Hate Crimes

 Prevalence

-However, due to significant improvements in police recorded crime in recent years, it’s uncertain whether the increase in police recorded hate crime is a genuine rise, or due to continued recording improvements and more victims having the confidence to report these crimes to the police.
+However, due to significant improvements in police-recorded crime in recent years, it’s uncertain whether the increase in police-recorded hate crime is a genuine rise, or due to continued recording improvements and more victims having the confidence to report these crimes to the police.

-Spotting the signs
+Spot the signs

 The central issue for a lot of hate crimes is the perception that the victim is different.
 Victim Support says, whilst there are five categories of ‘identity’, as mentioned in the definition above, hate crimes may be targeted at people with other differences (for example, alternative sub-cultures such as Goth).